13 minsPublished on 7/27/2022

 Okay!
 Now we understand what Bitcoin mining is.
 But why does the network need miners in the first place?

-The Bitcoin network has two main objectives: transmitting transaction data and verifying new Bitcoin transactions to prevent double-spending.
 The former is relatively easy since every node (computer) in the globally distributed network has access to the entire copy of the blockchain ledger.
 The latter, however, is more complicated.

 An image of a server room.